Primary Navigation Mobile

 Servicing and warranty

-The actual service intervals are set at a lengthy two years, regardless of mileage, helped by the reduced number of moving parts in an electric vehicle.
-The warranty is three years or 100,000 miles; an extended warranty is available from Volkswagen for coverage of up to five years or 150,000 miles.
+Service intervals are set at a lengthy two years, regardless of mileage.
+That’s simply because there are fewer moving parts in an electric vehicle.
+Volkswagen’s warranty is three years or 100,000 miles, but you can extend that up to five years or 150,000 miles.
 The battery pack is covered for eight years or 100,000 miles as standard.

 Reliability

-Coming after several other models, the ID.
-Buzz should be less prone to such issues, but it has already experienced a production halt due to battery problems, and a global recall due to an issue with a tyre supplier.
-So while we’d hope for smoother sailing from this point on, we suggest you proceed with your eyes fully open.
+Previous versions of the Buzz have also experienced a production shortage due to battery problems and a global recall due to an issue with a tyre supplier.
+So, while we’d hope for smoother sailing from this point on, we suggest you proceed with caution.